One Rep Max (1RM) Calculator

 1RM = weight x 36 / (37 - reps)

-Created by Matt Brzycki, this formula is particularly accurate for lower rep ranges (under 10 reps) and is commonly used in collegiate strength programs.
+Created by Matt Brzycki, this formula is particularly accurate for lower rep ranges (1-5 reps) and is commonly used in collegiate strength programs.
+Produces nearly identical results to Epley at 10 reps.

 Lombardi Formula